Kecia Steelman: Early life

+Steelman grew up in Mediapolis, Iowa.
+She obtained a bachelor’s degree in business management from Kennedy Western University.

 Career

 Steelman began her career at Target Corporation in 1993, serving in retail operations and merchandising roles through 2005.
 She then joined The Home Depot as vice president and general manager for Expo Design Center, Home Depot Design Center and YardBIRDs, and later as director of new store innovations (2005–2009).
 From 2009 to 2014, she worked at Family Dollar in store development and operations leadership, becoming group vice president in 2011.

 Steelman joined Ulta Beauty in July 2014 as senior vice president of store operations and was named chief store operations officer in September 2015.
 She became chief operating officer in June 2021 and president and COO in September 2023, overseeing corporate strategy, store and services operations, supply chain and international expansion efforts.

 On 6 January 2025, Ulta Beauty announced that Steelman would succeed Dave Kimbell as president and CEO and join the company’s board of directors.
 As CEO, she has overseen Ulta Beauty’s international expansion, including the July 2025 acquisition of UK retailer Space NK.
 In August 2025, the company raised its annual sales and profit forecast after topping quarterly sales estimates, citing steady beauty demand and the UK expansion.